1.1 Summary & Table of Contents

 • Section 1.5 is an appendix going through some terminology and assumptions that I use when talking about probabilistic inference and intuitive models.

 • Section 1.6 is another appendix about how this series relates to Philosophy Of Mind.
-My opinion of Philosophy Of Mind is: I’m against it!
-Or rather, I’ll say plenty in this series that would be highly relevant to understanding the true nature of consciousness, free will, and so on, but the series itself is firmly restricted in scope to questions that can be resolved within the physical universe (including physics, neuroscience, algorithms, and so on).
-I’ll leave the philosophy to the philosophers.
+I’ll argue that this series is highly relevant background for anyone trying to understand the true nature of consciousness, free will, and so on.
+But the series itself is firmly restricted in scope to questions that can be resolved within the physical universe, including physics, neuroscience, algorithms, and so on.
+As for “the true nature of consciousness” and similar questions, I will pass that baton to the philosophers—and then run away screaming.

 1.2 Generative models and probabilistic inference